Behavior offset: Segment users over two distinct time periods

 1. In the Segmentation Module, click + Performed to begin creating a new in-line cohort.

-2. Start by defining the previous period event.
-In this example, our previous period event is Complete Purchase.
+2. Define the previous period event.
+In this example, the previous period event is Complete Purchase.

 3. Adjust the operator and event frequency, if necessary.